jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	I think the first time that it does the card mode,
 	It takes a long time.

-DAN: Yeah.
+Speaker A: Yeah.
 	 Yeah.

 JENNIFER:	You remember the last time,
 	that's what happened.

-DAN:	Yeah.
+Speaker A:	Yeah.

 JENNIFER:	   You remember?

-DAN:	 Yeah.
+Speaker A:	 Yeah.

 JENNIFER:	 Look at you being smart.

-DAN:	I'm not smart?
+Speaker A:	I'm not smart?

 JENNIFER:	 You're stupid.

-DAN:	Don't call me stupid.
+Speaker A:	Don't call me stupid.

 JENNIFER:	Mm.
 Alright.

-DAN:	Look at you with the uh little armies down here.
+Speaker A:	Look at you with the uh little armies down here.

 JENNIFER:	   Big armies.

-DAN:	          Trying to --
+Speaker A:	          Trying to --
 	trying to win.

 JENNIFER:	I got big armies,
 	buddy.

-DAN:	Trying to conquer the world.
+Speaker A:	Trying to conquer the world.

 JENNIFER:	 I'm gonna conquer --
 	I'm gonna conquer you.

-DAN: Probably.
+Speaker A: Probably.
 Ooh.
 He's giving you some problems over there.

 JENNIFER:	 He is indeed.

-DAN: Go for that one.
+Speaker A: Go for that one.
 	 Go into Europe.
 	 Get Europe.